Ahrefs vs Semrush — Which Should You Use?

 The Semrush platform

-I’ll go through all these features in depth as I progress through the comparison — starting with something called domain analysis.
+I’ll go through all these features in depth as I progress through the comparison — starting with domain analysis.

 Domain analysis